CodeIntelligenceTesting/c-ares/src/lib/include/README.md

 # Semi-public headers
-The headers listed here all export symbols into the ares namespace as public symbols, but these headers are NOT included in the distribution.
+The headers listed here all export symbols into the ci namespace as public symbols, but these headers are NOT included in the distribution.
 They are meant to be used by other tools such as `adig` and `ahost`.